421 SW 6th Avenue, Suite 500, Portland, OR 97204

 Portland Commission on Disability Meeting Schedule

-There are currently four vacancies on the Portland Commission on Disability and a new member recruitment is underway.
+There are currently vacancies on the Portland Commission on Disability and a new member recruitment is underway.